Latin America Vacations

 Early breakfast before setting off on a trek to the Santa Teresa River Valley.
 Hike through banana plantations, ‘granadillas,’ and orchards and visit a coffee farm (where some of the best organic coffees in the world are grown!)
 Break along the river for a hot picnic lunch.
 After lunch, we hike one more hour before a private vehicle picks us up to shuttle to the beginning of the Llactapata Inca Trail (30 min).
 From the head of the trail, it’s a short climb to the Lucma Lodge, set in an avocado orchard.
 On the way, we visit an organic coffee plantation where we join the owner on a short tour of the farm and learn how coffee is grown, harvested, dried, and processed.

 About Lucma Lodge

 The Lucma Lodge is set in an avocado orchard and sits at an elevation of 7,003 feet.
 Here you’ll have time to explore the coffee plantations and see a demonstration of coffee roasting.

 First Views of Machu Picchu from Llactapata Pass

 Early start and hearty breakfast before tackling the last leg of your trek.
 Hike two to three hours uphill towards Llactapata pass (8,500 ft), for a distant but spectacular view of Machu Picchu from the southeast (a view most never see).
 Explore the recently restored Llactapata Ruins.
-Lunch at the view point, with more views of Machu Picchu.
-Begin your final descent to the Aobamba River through lush bamboo forests, orchards and coffee plantations (2-3 hours descent).
-Aguas Calientes and Machu Picchu are a short, scenic train ride away (approx. 1 hour).
+Lunch at the viewpoint, with more views of Machu Picchu.
+Begin your final descent to the Aobamba River through lush bamboo forests, orchards, and coffee plantations (2-3 hours descent).
+Aguas Calientes and Machu Picchu are short, scenic train rides away (approx. 1 hour).
 Enjoy your stay at your award-winning hotel.